Skip to content

 100k portfolio, ESG return 7%, conventional 7.5%, ESG fee premium 0.2%, 10 years.
 ESG net return: 6.8% × 10y = future value 193k.
 Conventional: 7.5% × 10y = 206k.
 ESG underperforms by 13k (6.3%).
 Modest cost for value alignment if that matters to investor.

 ESG performance debate: 2018-2021 ESG outperformed (tech-heavy ESG indexes captured Big Tech gains).
 2022-2023 ESG underperformed (excluded oil/defense which boomed).
 Long-term: ESG and conventional roughly equivalent.
-Pick ESG for value alignment, not pure return optimization.
+Pick ESG for value alignment, not solely return optimization.
 Costs matter most: low-fee ESG (0.10-0.20%) competitive; expensive active ESG (0.50%+) drags returns.

 A worked example